ncstate-sat/auth-service/README.md

 ## Demo

-You can see a demonstration of this service by trying it out in a webpage.
+You can see a demo of this service and how it works by trying it out in a webpage.
 A demo website is provided in the `demo-website` folder.
 The contents of the folder must be served over port 3000 (or whichever port it configured in Google Cloud Platform) to work properly with Google Identity Services.

-**Before running the website, set the Client ID on line 123 in `index.html`.
+**Before running the website, set the Client ID on line 148 in `./demo-website/script.js`.
 It's the same as the `GOOGLE_CLIENT_ID` environment variable in this document.**

 You can serve the folder easily with the `http-server` package.